 Keep your extremities warm.
 You may have already noticed that your hands and feet get cold faster than they used to.
 This is due primarily to a change in blood circulation.
 It could also result from medications and medical conditions.
 Check with your physician if you are having difficulties with this.
 One of my favorite ways to warm up is to snuggle with a warm fleece.
-I can tell when the evenings and mornings are chilly because my daughter digs out her Uggs.
-And, when walking the dogs in the cold evenings, I rarely leave the house without my warm ear muffs, a scarf and gloves.
+I find that if I can keep my feet warm, the rest of me is easier to keep warm!
+I could always tell when the evenings and mornings were becoming chilly because my daughter dug out her Uggs.
+And, when walking the dogs in the cold evenings, I would rarely leave the house without my warm ear muffs, a scarf and gloves.

 Be very careful if you have to be outside in the snow and ice.
 Remember, our bodies are more fragile as we age and it is too easy to lose our balance, slip and fall, and do major damage to ourselves.
 If you have someone who can help you negotiate those slippery walks and roads, please ask for assistance.
 Otherwise, try to avoid going out in the ice and snow.